Updated December 14, 2020

 - Parking lot at 5567 N Basin Avenue (adjacent to Northwest Paper Box Manufacturer)

 - Parking lot at 6147 N Basin Avenue (adjacent to Auto Truck Transport USA LLC)

 - Parking lot at 6335 N Basin Avenue (adjacent to Grainger Industrial Supply)

 - Northern end of N Basin Avenue adjacent to cul-de-sac at foot of 6759 N Basin Avenue (adjacent to the foot of Waud Bluff Trail and U.S. Coast Guard)

-The four wireless installations will not require excavation.
+All six wireless installations will not require excavation.
 Crews will install the wireless communication devices inside the vaults.
-They will excavate trenches at the other two locations to install electrical conduit and connect to a power source.

 The city will work with adjacent property owners and business operators to explain the project, gather information about how they might be affected and work to minimize construction impacts.